 Becoming a Stay-at-Home Mom, the Hard Way

 I updated a post from 2016, in the hopes that everyone would know my “story” a little bit better.
-These days I blog about recipes, my children, DIY projects, and vintage dishes.
+These days (in 2024) I blog about curating a career as an artist.
 The journey to becoming a stay-at-home mom is still an important part of who I am.
-Being home for the last two decades gave me the time, inspiration, and fullfillment that allows me to enjoy the abundant life I have 22 years later as a blogger, wife, and proud mother of 5 amazing children.
+Being home for the last two and a half decades gave me the time, inspiration, and fulfillment that allows me to enjoy the abundant life I have 27 years later as a blogger, wife, and proud mother of 5 amazing children.
+If you decide to be at home with your kids today, you’ll most likely have plenty of time to pursue your other interests later.

 The Career Woman